Cryru/Emotion/README.md

   - Text Files
   - Binaries
 - Camera system.
   - Default cameras include one which follows the mouse and one which follows a target transform.
-Create your own cameras and share!
+  - Easy to create your own.
 - Rendering
   - Drawing of things like lines, rectangles, triangles, and circles.
     - These are all drawn as triangles, no GL_LINES here, monsieur!
-    - Super fast rendering of many objects at once through the magic of MapBuffers.
+    - Super fast rendering of many objects at once (less draw calls) through the magic of MapBuffers, batching, and streaming.
   - Model matrix stack.
-  - Super fast rendering with less draw calls using streaming, batching, and map buffers.
   - Textures with alpha testing and blending.
    - Draw order independent.
   - Spritesheet based animation.